The Cotswolds, Gloucestershire. Location map

-Bourton-on-the-Water, Cotswolds, Gloucestershire, England Bourton-on-the-Water, Cotswolds.
+The Cotswolds, Gloucestershire, England

 'The Cotswolds' is a hilly ('Wold' means 'Hill') area of England which includes most of Gloucestershire, part of Oxfordshire and small parts of Worcestershire, Warwickshire, Wiltshire and Somerset.